Evidence-aware Fake News Detection with Graph Neural Networks: conclusion

 \section{conclusion}

 In this paper, we have proposed a unified graph-based fake news detection model named \themodel to explore the complex semantic structure.
-Based on constructed claim and evidence graphs, the long-distance semantic dependency, which is important for veracity prediction, is captured via the information propagation.
+Based on constructed claim and evidence graphs, the long-distance semantic dependency is captured via the information propagation.
 Moreover, a simple and effective structure learning module is introduced to reduce the redundant information, obtaining fine-grained semantics that are more beneficial for the downstream claim-evidence interaction.
 We have also validated the performance of \themodel with different interaction methods, where results demonstrate its ability of acting as a plug-in-play module to boost the performance of other fake news detection models.

+\begin{acks} This work is supported by National Natural Science Foundation of China (U19B2038, 61772528, 62141608). \end{acks}